Member Biography

 Early Life:

-Roxanne H. Jones, born, May 3, 1928, South Carolina, daughter of Gilford and Mary Beatrice Bruton Harper; education.
-Howard High School, Wilmington, Delaware; married, James H. Jones, (deceased), two daughters Wanda and Patricia; elected, Pennsylvania State Senate, 1984-1996; died, in office, May 19, 1996, heart, Saint Joseph’s Hospital, city of Philadelphia, Philadelphia County, Pennsylvania; no information available on interment.
+Roxanne H. Jones, born May 3, 1928, South Carolina, daughter of Gilford and Mary Beatrice Bruton Harper; education.
+Howard High School, Wilmington, Delaware; married, James H. Jones, (deceased), two daughters Wanda and Patricia; elected, Pennsylvania State Senate, 1984-1996; died, in office of the Senate, May 19, 1996, heart, Saint Joseph’s Hospital, city of Philadelphia, Philadelphia County, Pennsylvania; no information available on interment.

 Professional titles; business ownership; board memberships; local government; club memberships: